-When setting up a NovaFold prediction in Protean 3D's NovaFold wizard, the first screen is Sequences.
-This screen primarily consists of a job table with three columns.
 When populated, the Job Name column displays the name of each query protein sequence or its FASTA title tag.
 The Residues column displays the number of residues in the sequence, and the Sequence column displays the first part of the amino acid sequence in IUPAC format.

 Task How To To upload a file containing one or more sequences in FASTA format Click Add File and navigate to the file.
 The maximum sequence length is 2,000 residues.
 Multi-sequence FASTA files are imported as a batch, with each sequence listed on a separate row of the table.
-To change the information in any cell of the table Insert the cursor and typing over the existing text.
-To type or paste in a sequence Click the Enter button, then type or paste a valid amino acid sequence into the field provided.
-If a yellow "error triangle" appears, hover over it to see a tooltip describing the issue (e.g., "sequence must be in FASTA format," etc.).
-Press OK to add the sequence to the job table.
-If you wish to enter additional sequences, check the Add another box before pressing OK .
+To change the Insert the cursor and typing over the existing text.